Targui: Gameplay

 Each game turn is subdivided into a certain number of rounds, which is determined by a die roll at the start of each game turn.

 Each player gets a turn during each impulse, the order of play being determined randomly.
 On each turn, a player can either claim unoccupied land or attempt to conquer occupied land.

 Unoccupied land

 A player can move one or more move camel tokens into an adjacent and unoccupied land to claim it.
 This ownership remains even after all the owner's camels have been moved elsewhere, unless another player moves their own camels in while it is unoccupied and thus claims ownership.

 Occupied land

 To conquer an occupied territory, a player must attack from an adjacent land.
 Combat is resolved for the attacker by adding a die roll to the total strategic value of all the lands owned by the attacker.
-This number is divided in half and the end result represents the number of camels lost by the defender.
+This number is divided in half and the result represents the number of camels lost by the defender.
 The defender then goes through the same exercise, resulting in a loss of camels for the attacker.